mburumaxwell/AzureIPNetworks/README.md

 The current version of the files can be found at [files.json](./src/AzureIPNetworks/Resources/files.json)

+You can also download the files from the remote URL once per application run using `AzureIPsProvider.Remote.xxxx` methods

 ## Installation

 Using the [.NET Core command-line interface (CLI) tools][dotnet-core-cli-tools]: